top of page

 COMMENT ABOUT ENGINEERING AND PERMITTING

 With SFR projects, it is NOT the architect’s job to provide and pay for any sort of engineering.
 The owner is the one who wants the house or building, so they are responsible for paying for what is required.
-Many architects make it a requirement that the owner directly contract with and directly pay the structural engineer and any other type of consultant(s), such as, but not limited to: building site soil analysts, land surveyor, and others.
+Many architects make it a requirement that the owner directly contract with and directly pay the structural engineer and any other type of consultant(s), such as, but not limited to: building site soil analysts, land surveyors, and others.

 Note: there is a common misconception in residential projects (particularly SFR (Single Family Residential)) that architects are providing mechanical (HVAC) and plumbing drawings/engineering.
-This is Not true.
-It is Not required by building departments for permitting, and even if these drawings were provided, the respective HVAC and plumbing subcontractors would change them, based on how they are used to doing it and the detailed constraints that develop during any project.
-On a SFR project, the General Contractor’s HVAC subcontractor will typically provide the energy calculations and ductwork layout, as well as the plumbing layout, often worked out in the field, as the work is accomplished by the respective subcontractor.
+This is not true.
+It is not required by building departments for permitting, and even if these drawings were provided, the respective HVAC and plumbing subcontractors would change them, based on how they are used to doing it and the detailed constraints that develop during any project.
+On an SFR project, the General Contractor’s HVAC subcontractor will typically provide the energy calculations and ductwork layout, as well as the plumbing layout, often worked out in the field, as the work is accomplished by the respective subcontractor.

 Commercial projects: